alefore/weblog/ten-years-of-edge.md

 (things like std::hash, operator==, operator+=, etc.) based on what the underlying type supports.

-I'm not too happy with this approach, though.
+I'm not too happy with this approach.
 I suspect a **better approach may be to do it based on template metaprogramming**, something like: